Brandi Hernandez, PA-C

 “I chose to practice Dermatology because these conditions can greatly impact a person’s quality of life.
 If I can help a patient reduce their anxiety, restore their confidence, and improve their overall well-being, then I can fulfill what it truly means to be a provider.”

-Brandi and her husband recently completed a 2,200-mile thru-hike of the Appalachian Trail, from Georgia to Maine.
-They are thrilled to be returning to their home of Nacogdoches, and the natural beauty of the Pineywoods.
+Brandi and her husband have completed a 2,200-mile thru-hike of the Appalachian Trail, from Georgia to Maine.
+They love living in Nacogdoches, and the natural beauty of the Pineywoods.
 In her spare time, Brandi enjoys hiking, backpacking, brewing beer, traveling, and spending time with her friends and family.

 Badges & Awards